The NPS Debate: Why It's Time to Move on

 Would we recommend NPS to a friend?

-In case you’re still wondering, we don’t use or endorse NPS.
+In case you’re still wondering, we don’t use NPS.
 Instead we prefer a combination of tools that are more focused on identifying what actions need to take place to improve the customer experience or solve the problem at hand.

 We’re always about both the ‘What’ AND the ‘Why,’ so regardless of what the question is, we need the full picture.
 And we achieve this by using a mix of qualitative and quantitative research, comparing stated behaviour with actual or real-time behaviour, existing customers vs potential customers, past actions and predicted actions.
 Only then can we action outcomes.
 Which is what we’re all about, after all.